Before registering, be sure to read through the following

 • Discovery Gateway reserves the right to send a camper home due to inappropriate behavior without a refund.
 A child may be allowed to return to camp the following day at the museum’s discretion.

 If your child has unique behavioral, sensory, or cognitive needs, please include this information on the registration form and/or confer privately with our Camp Coordinator prior to the start of the camp so that you, your child, and the camp staff can work together to make the camp a rewarding and positive experience for all.

 Please notify the Discovery Gateway camp staff if your child contracts a contagious disease, such as whooping cough, German or regular measles or COVID-19.
 We will notify the families of the other campers with discretion.
 Due to the contagious nature of some illnesses, campers should stay home if they have any of the following:

 - Cold symptoms (sore throat, cough, sinus congestion or runny nose)

 - Undiagnosed rash

-- Diagnosed contagious diseases such as strep throat or chicken pox
+- Diagnosed contagious diseases such as COVID-19, strep throat, or chicken pox

 Lunch and Snacks

-Discovery Gateway will provide two snacks for a full day camp and one snack for a half day camp.
-Please send your child with a healthy lunch that does not require refrigeration or re-heating.
-Clearly label your child’s lunch with his/her name.
+Please send your child with a healthy lunch and snacks that do not require refrigeration or re-heating.
+Clearly label your child’s food with his/her name.
 Please send your child with a clean, refillable water bottle labeled with his/her name as it’s important for campers to stay hydrated.
 DO NOT send money as there is no place to purchase lunches.